olin/olinomic/rules.md

 For interpretive purposes, this rule takes precedence over all rules regarding loss of player status and turn timing, though players can still lose player status by other means as described in the rules.

-## 319
-### It's time to D-D-D-D-DUEL!
-A Duel is a public conflict between players that results in points being transferred from one player to another.

-A Duel is initiated when a player (the Challenger) Challenges another player (the Challenged).
-This is done at any time via a public proclamation, which details a grievance against the Challenged, the number of points they propose to Duel over, and the nature of the contest they propose a determine the Duel's outcome.
-The number of points over which to Duel must exceed neither the Challenger's nor the Challenged's current scores.

-Upon receiving a Challenge, the Challenged player must either accept or refuse.
-If they refuse, they are properly styled "The Shamed."
-If they accept, the Duel begins, and the Challenger and the Challenged will participate in the contest stated in the Challenge.

-Once the contest has been completed, the Duel is over.
-The loser of the contest will transfer the number of points specified in the Challenge to the winner, conserving the total number of points in the game.
-The winner is properly styled "The Sharp," and the loser is properly styled "The Deceased."
-If the Challenger and the Challenged disagree on the outcome of the Duel, a Judge who is neither of the players has the final word.

-The Challenge must be constructed in such a way that the outcome creates one winner and one loser, one being the Challenged and the other the Challenger.

-When a player earns a style through mechanisms in this rule, they lose any styles previously earned through mechanisms in this rule.

-This Rule was previously known as Rule 314

 ## 320
 ### "What's a Turn?"
 One turn consists of three parts in this order